corsairmarks/silicoid_portraits_revisited/mod/README.md

-**_Important Update for Stellaris 3.6 "Orion":_** This mod is now more compatible, thanks to improved trigger usage for Pop upkeep.
-This mod no longer overrides any Pop strata.
-Thanks Paradox!

 # Overview

 Do you dream of glassy silicoids?
 Or perhaps you'd like some rock-people with sexual dimorphism?
 Silfae's "Animated Silicoid Portraits" mod delivers several different options for portraits and extra gameplay features.
 Do you wish the gameplay elements were up-to-date so that you can play the Taclariotan Influence or Mandate of Druerd as designed?
 Then this mod is for you!